…I only have eyes for you… #)

 But that might be part of the problem right there.
 Now I am all for the new gadgets that help our everyday coping, but maybe that’s what is holding us back mentally, in some cases.
 I admit that I do love having a calculator on my computer and is a great convenience when I have a lot figuring to do.
 But it is just that, a convenience.
 If I don’t have access to my computer, I am able to figure out a mathematical problem myself, using pencil and paper.
 Store cashiers have it easy as well.
 They don’t have to figure out in their heads change for their customers.
 They just enter the amount of money given for the purchases, and the machine will tell them exactly how much change to give back.

 We now have these geographical locating systems for motorists, which especially for your younger drivers, precludes the need for maps.
 So there are those who have never learned how to read a road map.
 What if they are lost or stranded somewhere and a map is the only thing they have to determine their location?
 Shouldn’t they at least have knowledge of such a useful tool?

 The country also aids and abets in promoting functional illiteracy among its citizens by displaying non-verbal signs and instructions.
 All the time we see these signs depicting a cigarette, for example, with a red line through it, meaning “no smoking.”
 Others forbid other activities without ever using the actual words.
 So it seems it is possible to get through life on a modicum of basic education.
-But this aiding and abetting is not such a good thing.
+But is this aiding and abetting such a good thing?
 Is that the way we want to go for the future?